mrsilver76/listporter/README.md

 ### ❓Why does it report less playlists than I actually have?
 Why are some playlists not modified or deleted?

-PlexPU will only recognise, process and delete playlists which meet **all** of the following criteria:
+PlexPU will only recognise, update, or delete playlists that meet all of the following criteria:**

-1. They are an audio playlist.
+1. The playlist is an audio playlist.
-2. They are not a smart playlist, that is a playlist that automatically updates based on defined criteria.
+2. It is a manual playlist (not a smart or dynamic rule-based one).
-3. All items within the playlist come from the libary ID defined by `--library`
+3. All tracks in the playlist belong to the Plex library ID specified by `--library`.

-Playlists that do not meet all of these criteria will be ignored.
+Any playlist that does not meet all of these conditions will be ignored.

 ### ❓Where are the logs stored?
 What do they show?